The following article uses options that are available starting with the Architect edition and project type.

 A good idea is to save and name the project at this point.
 Use the “Save” menu item under the “File” menu or the Ctrl+S keyboard shortcut and let's name it appv.aip.

 The next step is to add the files and/or folders that compose your application to the project.
 You will need an EDI file to test the editor's file associations.
 Since it is a custom type of file, you will have to create it.
 Use any text editor to create a "foo.txt".
 Then rename it "foo.edi".

 Select “Files and Folders” from the “Resources” menu on the left pane.

 Once the files are added, their name will appear in the right-side pane.
-Now let's make a shortcut to the Notepad.exe file you just added.
+Now let's make a shortcut to the Sample.exe file you just added.
 Right click on this file and choose “New Shortcut...”.
 In the newly appeared dialog, choose a name for your shortcut and a location - like in the following screen-shot.
 Press the OK button and the shortcut will appear listed in the application shortcut folder.

 For more information please see the Files and Folders page.

 Let's suppose your application needs two registry entries.
 These are located in the "Software\[Manufacturer]\[ProductName]\Settings" key.